 By the time the present study was completed, Li and Gellerstedt [6] had reported the results of a study on the kinetics and mechanism of pulp-permanganate reaction under conditions suggested in standard kappa testing methods.
 They directly measured the permanganate concentration in lignin-permanganate reaction solutions using UV/Vis spectrophotometry.
-According to Li and Gellerstedt [6] and Stewart [9], both reactions (1a) and (1b) can take place under conditions suggested in common kappa number test methods, such as the TAPPI Test Methods - T236 cm-85 [1] and the SCAN-C1 Test Method [10], where the dominant reaction is an overall conversion of permanganate to MnO2 according to reaction (1b).
-Because the number of electrons required for these two reactions to take place is different (as shown in the reactions (1a) and (1b)) and because the amount of permanganate consumed by reactions (1a) and (1b) varies with the initial amount of permanganate available in the pulp slurry solution, Li and Gellerstedt [6] concluded that the use of iodometric titration and the definition of a 30-70% permanganate consumption range prescribed in the commonly used kappa number test methods is erroneous.
+According to Li and Gellerstedt [6] and Stewart [9], both reactions (1a) and (1b) can take place under conditions suggested in common kappa number test methods, such as TAPPI Test Method - T236 cm-85 [1] and SCAN-C1 Test Method [10], where the dominant reaction is an overall conversion of permanganate to MnO2 according to reaction

+(1b).
+Because the number of electrons required for these two reactions to take place is different (as shown in reactions (1a) and (1b)), and because the amount of permanganate consumed in the reactions varies with the initial amount of permanganate available in the pulp slurry, Li and Gellerstedt [6] concluded that the use of iodometric titration and the definition of a 30-70% permanganate consumption range prescribed in the commonly used kappa number test methods leads to erroneous results.
 Furthermore, they found the precipitated MnO2 strongly interfered with the measured absorption spectrum of the reaction solution, and caused significant measurement difficulties in determining the excess permanganate in the final reaction solution.
 Nevertheless, they concluded that direct spectrophotometry can be used to calculate the kappa number of pulp samples.

 We would like to point out that the conclusion drawn by Li and Gellerstedt [6], i.e., "iodometric titration and the definition of a 30-70% permanganate consumption range used in the commonly used kappa number testing methods is erroneous," is not correct.
-The precipitated $MnO_2$ formed in reaction (1b) under conditions used in these kappa number test methods is converted to $Mn^{2+}$ with the addition of potassium iodide (KI) according to the following reaction, which requires 2 electrons.
+The precipitated MnO2 formed in reaction (1b) under the conditions used in these kappa number test methods is converted to Mn2+ with the addition of potassium iodide (KI) according to the following reaction, which requires 2 electrons.
 The total number of electrons required for reactions (1b) and (1c) is 5, equal to that required for reaction (1a).
 Whether the pioneers who developed the current kappa test methods thought of this or not, these kappa number test methods, such as [1, 10], are valid.
 However, it is not possible to use spectrophotometry to determine pulp kappa number under the reaction conditions (weak acidification) used in these methods, as in the work by Li and Gellerstedt [6].
-The amount of precipitated $MnO_2$ in the pulp-permanganate reaction solutions cannot be determined and the errors caused by spectral interference from the precipitated $MnO_2$ cannot be ignored or eliminated.
+The amount of precipitated MnO2 in the pulppermanganate reaction solutions cannot be determined, and the errors caused by spectral interference from the precipitated MnO2 cannot be ignored or eliminated.